brycewray/hugo-site/content/posts/2022/06/static-tweets-hugo-update.md

 </blockquote>
 ```

-## Important note, 2022-06-08
+## *Important note, 2022-06-08*

-I later found that, due to the way Twitter handles its asset-caching, you'll need to make a cache-related `maxAge` setting in your Hugo config file.
-The following is from mine, which is a YAML file:
+I later found that, due to the way Twitter handles its asset-caching, you'll need to adjust the `getJSON` function's caching, as set in your Hugo config file, to avoid big blank holes where some images should go.
+The following is from my [config file](https://gohugo.io/getting-started/configuration/), which is in YAML:

 ```yaml
 caches: